radical-cybertools/radical.pilot/docs/architecture/bootstrapping.md

 # Pilot Structure

 Pilots are defined via the RP API, and are shaped (in space, times and capabilities) according to application requirements.
 The pilot is structured in 3 layers: pilot job, pilot partition, and pilot agent.

-The pilot job is a placeholder job which gets submitted to a taget resource (cluster), usually via the target resource's batch system.
-The pilot job hat two purposes: (i) aquire sufficient resources and capabilities from the target resource, and (ii) host the bootstrapping chain described below.
-One of the bootstrapping stages (`bootstrap_1.py`) will partition the resources aquired by the pilot job into one or more partitions.
-On each partition, the bootstrapper will place one pilot agent which manages that partition and executes units on its resources.
+The pilot job is a placeholder job which gets submitted to a target resource (cluster), usually via the target resource's batch system.
+The pilot job has two purposes: (i) to acquire sufficient resources and capabilities from the target resource, and (ii) to host the bootstrapping chain - described below.
+One of the bootstrapping stages (`bootstrap_1.py`) partitions the resources, acquired by the pilot job, to one or more partitions.
+On each partition, the bootstrapper places one pilot agent which manages that partition and executes units on its resources.

-### Implementation detail:
+### Implementation:

-A pilot agent consists of different types of components which can be distributed over different compute nodes, and which communicate with each over over a network of ZMQ channels.
+A pilot agent consists of different types of components which can be distributed over different compute nodes, and which communicate with each through a network of ZMQ channels.
 The agent can be configured to create multiple instances of each component type, for scaling and reliability purposes.